-Popular in its simplicity, pair this with a NV Bonnaire Blanc de Blancs Grand Cru.
+Popular in its simplicity, pair this with the NV Bonnaire Blanc de Blancs Grand Cru.
 A refreshing Chardonnay based Champagne with delicate citrus aromas to compliment the lemon with a beautiful long-lasting finish.

 Deep red fruit flavours shine through from our recommended 2014 Roger Brun Romance Rose Premier Cru Champagne to deliciously mirror the elements of this topping.
 It’s a rich and creamy champagne, charmingly balanced with delicate acidity.

-Enhance your chocolate and banana dish with the smooth caramel and toffee aromas of this incredibly composed fortified wine from the prestigious region of Porto; the NV 30 Year Old Tawny Graham.
+Enhance your chocolate and banana dish with the smooth caramel and toffee aromas of this incredibly composed fortified wine from the prestigious region of Porto.

-Pair this famous sweet and salty dish with a 2008 Tokaji 5 Puttonyos Disznoko.
+Pair this famous sweet and salty dish with a wonderful wine from Tokaj.
 This sweet wine from Hungary shows a smooth and luscious palate with subtle notes of honey.

 Squash Pancakes With Chilli, Parmesan & Rosemary, best paired with 2006 Charles Heidsieck Millesime